qrzn23/min/wip/magick/content.md

 Pranayama and Dharana.

-5. There is little danger that any student, however idle or stupid. will fall to get some result ; but there is great danger that he will be led astray, even though it be by those which it is necessary that he should attain.
+5. There is little danger that any student, however idle or stupid. will fall to get some result; but there is great danger that he will be led astray, even though it be by those which it is necessary that he should attain.
 Too often, moreover, he mistaketh the first resting-place for the goal, and taketh off his armour as